Descriptive Words Beginning With D

 III.
 Describing Sounds and Sensory Experiences:

 • Deafening: This word describes a sound that is extremely loud and overwhelming.
-A deafening roar, a deafening explosion, or a deafening silence (ironically) all emphasize the intensity of the auditory experience.
+A deafening roar, a deafening explosion, or a deafening silence (ironically) all make clear the intensity of the auditory experience.

 • Deep: As mentioned before, this word can describe the low pitch of a sound, like a deep voice or a deep bass note.